marcodelmastro/AdventOfCode2024/README.md

 * [Day 13](Day13.ipynb).
 Solved Part 1 with brute force, expecting Part 2 to make it impossible.
 After some pondering (and even thinking about diophantine equations) I realised the problem can be reduced as a system of two linear equations with two unknowns, relatively simple to solve!

 * [Day 14](Day14.ipynb).
 Part 1 was a simple evolution of points on a grid.
 Part 2 was... unexpected!
 Initially solved by scanning many frame rendering by eye, later tried a couple of different approaches, including image entropy.

+* [Day 15](Day15.ipynb).
+Grid navigation and collision detection.
+BFS for vertical movements of Part 2 to build list of box coordinated to be moved.